gregory-lee-bartholomew/fedora-on-zfs/README.md

 Also, beware that this mechanism will *not* automatically snapshot decendant filesystems.
 To create snapshots of your home director(y/ies), consider creating a cron job or perhaps a systemd service that runs when you sign out.

 To roll back your OS, highlight the kernel that you want to roll back to from your boot menu, press <kbd>E</kbd> (or <kbd>Tab</kbd> if using Syslinux), and change `bootfs.snapshot` to `bootfs.rollback`.
-If the version you roll back to is not the lastest snapshot/kernel, you will need to manually remove any newer kernels, initramfses, and boot configuration snippets from your ESPs since their corresponding modules will no longer exist under /lib/modules on the root filesystem.
+If the version you roll back to is not the lastest snapshot/kernel, you will need to manually remove any newer kernels, initramfs images, and boot configuration snippets from your ESPs since their corresponding modules will no longer exist under /lib/modules on the root filesystem.

+\* *With version 2.9 of this installer script, a `/etc/kernel/install.d/89-snapshot-remove.install` script has been added, but it is not enabled by default.
+Use `sudo chmod +x /etc/kernel/install.d/89-snapshot-remove.install` to enable it.
+It will automatically remove the OS snapshot when the corresponding kernel is removed.*

 ## Make `/etc` a git repo that is backed by a separate ZFS dataset